Q: What is the AWS Storage Gateway service?

 Yes, using the AWS Management Console you can restrict the bandwidth between your tape and volume gateway and AWS based on a rate that you provide.
 You can specify individual rates for inbound and outbound traffic.

 You can use Amazon CloudWatch metrics including CachePercentDirty, CacheHitPercent, CacheFree, and CachePercentUsed.
+These can be viewed by following the Monitoring link on the gateway details tab in the AWS Storage Gateway Console.

 Q: How can I measure the bandwidth used by my gateway?